Arrests in Wairoa after firearm, cannabis and methamphetamine seized - NZ Herald

 Three people have been arrested after the discovery of drugs, a firearm and cash in Wairoa over the past week.

-Senior Sergeant Maui Aben, officer in charge of Wairoa police station, said staff executed warrants at two separate addresses on Tuesday, where two men, aged 37 and 56, and one woman, aged 41, were taken into custody.
+Wairoa Senior Sergeant Maui Aben said staff searched two addresses yesteray, when two patched Mongrel Mob members, aged 37 and 56, and one woman, 41, were taken into custody.

-The 37-year-old man, a patched Mongrel Mob member, was arrested and charged with unlawful possession of a firearm, unlawful possession of ammunition, possession of cannabis, and obstructs Police.
+The 37-year-old man was charged with unlawful possession of a firearm, unlawful possession of ammunition, possession of cannabis and obstructing police.

-The 41-year-old woman has been charged with possession of methamphetamine and is scheduled to appear in Wairoa District Court on Friday, 1 July.
+The woman has been charged with possession of methamphetamine and is scheduled to appear in Wairoa District Court on Friday, July 1.

-The 56-year-old man, also a patched Mongrel Mob member, was arrested and charged with possession of methamphetamine for supply, possession of cannabis, and possession of utensils for methamphetamine use.
+The 56-year-old man was charged with possession of methamphetamine for supply, possession of cannabis and possession of utensils for methamphetamine use.

-On Thursday, 16 June, staff executed another search warrant at a separate address and located eight grams of methamphetamine and approximately three thousand New Zealand and Australian dollars.
+On Thursday, June 16 police searched a separate address and found eight grams of methamphetamine and about $3000 in New Zealand and Australian currency.

-At this time no charges have been laid against any persons in relation to this and enquiries are ongoing to determine those responsible.
+No charges have been laid against anybody in relation to the earlier search and inquiries are ongoing.

-The search warrant operations were run by local Wairoa Police with support from Gisborne CIB, Tairawhiti Precision Targeting Team (PTT), Hawkes Bay Organised Crime and Gang Focus Units, Hawkes Bay PTT, and Eastern Dog Section.
+Wairoa Police, with support from Gisborne CIB, Tairawhiti Precision Targeting Team (PTT), Hawke's Bay Organised Crime and Gang Focus Units, Hawke's Bay PTT and Eastern Dog Section, ran the searches.

-"Seizing these firearms and getting them out of the hands of those not licensed to have them is significant for our community.
+"Seizing these firearms and getting them out of the hands of those not licensed to have them is significant for our community," said Aben.

 "Police are still to determine where the firearms originated from and whether they have been used in any recent firearms incidents in the wider Wairoa area."